Nokia Lumia 920 review

 That would certainly indicate snappy performance and does fit with our experience.

-Our experience with 4G was much the same as with other LTE handsets we’ve tried, all of which are on EE’s tariffs, of course.
+Our experience with 4G was much the same as with other LTE handsets I’ve tried, all of which are on EE’s tariffs, of course.
 Coverage in central London is good and it is noticeably faster than HSPA, being comparable with a decent home broadband connection.

 Left and middle: WP Bench benchmarking, Right: IE 10 benchmarking on Sunspider